dell/terraform-provider-powerscale/docs/resources/nfs_export.md

   # write_unstable_action = "UNSTABLE"
   # write_unstable_reply = "UNSTABLE"
 }

+# After the execution of above resource block, an NFS export would have been created on the PowerScale array.
+# For more information, Please check the terraform state file.
 ```
 After the execution of above resource block, a powerscale_nfs_export would have been created at PowerScale array